argoproj-labs/hera/README.md

 | [PyPI](https://pypi.org/project/hera/)               | `pip install hera`                                                                                      |
 | [GitHub repo](https://github.com/argoproj-labs/hera) | `python -m pip install git+https://github.com/argoproj-labs/hera --ignore-installed` |

-> **Note** Hera went through a name change - from `hera-workflows` to `hera`.
-This is reflected in the published Python
-> package.
-If you'd like to install versions prior to `5.0.0`, you should do `pip install hera-workflows<5`.
-Hera
-> currently publishes releases to both `hera` and `hera-workflows` for backwards compatibility purposes.

 ### Optional dependencies